-They all stopped dead in their tracks once they saw the beast.
-It was pretty large and thick.
-Standing at about 15 feet tall on all four legs and 20 feet long to its spiky tail, it’s skin was rough and it had a smashed face but long sharp teeth to make up for it.
-What made this creature so eerie were its white eyes.
+Everyone stopped dead in their tracks once they saw the beast.
+It was large and thick.
+Standing about 15 feet tall on all four legs and 20 feet long to its spiky tail, it’s skin was rough and it had a smashed face but long sharp teeth to make up for it, but what made this creature so eerie were its white eyes.
 It looked and behaved like it was blind.

 “Hey!
 Ugly!
 Over here look!”
 He called to the beast and its attention shifted to him.
 “Guys run back to the village!”